EDI and our partners have achieved several successes since the campaign began in 2009:

 Passing Laws to Hold Sex Traffickers Accountable, Create Resources for Survivors

-New!
 Eliminating Felony Prostitution in Illinois.
 In 2013, EDI advocated to end felony charges for prostitution in Illinois.
-SB1872 passed in the General Assembly, read more here.
+Read more about the law here.

 Illinois Safe Children Act is the first law in the nation to make minors immune from prosecution for prostitution.
 Read more about the law here.